Charvil: Amenities

 Charvil has two pubs: The Wee Waif and The Heron on the Ford (formerly The Lands End).
-Charvil's community centre was built in 1952 as the Church of England church of Saint Patrick but was deconsecrated in 2011.
+Charvil's original community centre was built in 1952 as the Church of England church of Saint Patrick but was deconsecrated in 2011.
+It became known as Jubilee Hall.
 It was later demolished to make room for a housing project in 2019.
 Charvil is part of the ecclesiastical parish of St Andrew, Sonning.
-The land between Charvil and Twyford is a nature reserve with footpaths beside the River Loddon and around lakes formed from former gravel pits.